saintnever/academic-kickstart/content/authors/admin/_index.md

   url: "http://english.ict.cas.cn/"

 # Short bio (displayed in user profile at end of posts)
-bio: I use my hardware and software skills to create interfaces between the physical and digital world.
+bio: I use my hardware and software skills to build interfaces between the physical and digital world.

 interests:
 - Human-computer Interaction